vittorioromeo/vr-game-checklist/README.md

 ### World Scale Adjustment

-- [ ] My game allows the player to scale the game world by an arbitrary factor in the options.
+- [ ] My game allows the player to scale the game world by an arbitrary factor in the options. [^why_world_scale]

+[^why_world_scale]: People come in all sizes and shapes.
+As a developer, you design the scale of the world to suit your size and shape.
+Your players might be "giants" compared to you, or "tiny" compared to you.
+If you are worried about the balance of the game or worried about unfair advantages, use common sense.
+If the game is single-player, then it doesn't really matter -- the goal is for the player to have fun and feel comfortable.
+If the game is multi-player, either limit the scaling factor to a narrow range, or do not introduce it at all.

 ### Player Profile Management